yangliu-re/nasbench/README.md

 pip install -e .
 ```

-To train an architecture, run the following commands.
+To train and evaluate an architecture, run the following commands.
 ```
 python nasbench/scripts/generate_cifar10_tfrecords.py
 mkdir tmp
 python nasbench/scripts/generate_graphs.py
 python nasbench/scripts/run_evaluation.py --use_tpu=False
+python nasbench/scripts/print_results.py
 ```
-This will train the architecture specs defined in `tmp/generated_graphs.json`.
+This will train the architecture spec defined in `tmp/test.json` and print the results.

+Before starting a new run, delete the folder `_recovery`.

 # NASBench: A Neural Architecture Search Dataset and Benchmark